A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Lagrangian Analyticity of Inhomogeneous Incompressible Fluids

-Lagrangian trajectories of many incompressible hydrodynamic models are known to be locally analytic in time \cite{[FZ14]}\cite{CVW15}, as long as the initial data lies in the local well-posedness class.
-On the other hand, such a nice property fails to hold when we switch to the compressible models (cf. \cite{He19}, since the pressure is no longer an elliptic constraint, but forces the system to be hyperbolic conservation law with finite speed of propagation.
-Therefore, there exists points which stays rest and then starts to move, prevents analyticity of Lagrangian displacement.
+Lagrangian trajectories of many incompressible hydrodynamic models are known to be locally analytic in time, as long as the initial data lies in the local well-posedness class.
+We refer the reader to \cite{CVW15}\cite{GlassSueurTakahashi2012}\cite{Nadirashvili2013}\cite{Shnirelman2012}\cite{[FZ14]} for detailed treatment on this subject.
+On the other hand, such a nice property fails to hold when we switch to the compressible models (see \cite{He19}), since the pressure is no longer an elliptic constraint, but forces the system to be hyperbolic conservation law with finite speed of propagation.
+Therefore, there may exist points which stay rest and then start to move, which prevents analyticity of the Lagrangian displacement.
+However, to the author's knowledge, as an intermediate model between incompressible Euler and compressible Euler, whether such a property is enjoyed by IIE is not known in existing literature.

-In this section, we approach the Lagrangian analyticity of inhomogeneous incompressible Euler equation using our Lagrangian formulation.
+In this section, we approach the Lagrangian analyticity of the inhomogeneous incompressible Euler equation using our Lagrangian formulation.
 Our approach is similar to \cite{[FZ14]}, where the vorticity formulation is used and Cauchy's invariant plays a key role towards the iterative scheme for Taylor coefficients.
 In the present work, we stick to the momentum level, which allows us to deal with general dimensions in a unified way.
 The main theorem of this section is as follows.